 3.3.1 Estimation of Sgen

-Estimates of S are required when assessing CU status using both the Pacific Salmon Status Scanner tool and the comparison of current CU-level abundance to S. Two different formulations of stock recruitment model were used to estimate S: (i) a base Ricker model, which includes a marine survival covariate, and (ii) a Ricker_priorCap model in which an informative prior distribution is used to increase SREP compared to the base model.
-SREP is the spawner abundance level at which the stock replaces itself; the relationship between SREP and Ricker stock recruit model parameters is shown below.
+Estimates of Sgen are required when assessing CU status using both the Pacific Salmon Status Scanner tool and the comparison of current CU-level abundance to Sgen.
+Two different formulations of stock recruitment model were used to estimate Sgen: (i) a base Ricker model, which includes a smolt-to-adult survival covariate, and (ii) a Ricker_priorCap model in which an informative prior distribution is used to increase SREP compared to the base model.
+SREP is the spawner abundance level at which the stock replaces itself; the relationship between SREP and Ricker stock recruitment model parameters is shown below.
 Both of these models have been previously developed and applied to Interior Fraser Coho CUs.
-The marine survival covariate used when fitting both models is a hatchery-based smolt-to-adult survival rate index.
+The smolt-adult survival covariate used when fitting both models is a hatchery-based smolt-to-adult survival rate index.
 The index is not CU-specific; the same index is applied to all CUs.
 A third Ricker model, in which both an informative prior on SREP and depensatory mortality were included, was also used by Korman et al. (2019) and Arbeider et al. (2020); however, we did not include it in our case study for simplicity.
-As noted by Korman et al. (2019), there is no indication in available data of depensatory dynamics, and the SR model fit with depensatory mortality required a highly uncertain assumption to be made about the escapement level at which recruitment is reduced to 50% of the value it would have been in the absence of depensatory mortality.
-Furthermore, formal model selection criteria showed that adding depensatory mortality into models lead to a reduction in model fit (Korman et al. 2019).
+As noted by Korman et al. (2019), there is no indication in available data of depensatory dynamics, and the SR model fit with depensatory mortality required a highly uncertain assumption about the escapement level at which recruitment is reduced to 50% of the value it would have been in the absence of depensatory mortality.
+Furthermore, formal model selection criteria showed that adding depensatory mortality into models led to a reduction in model fit (Korman et al. 2019).

 Korman et al. (2019) and Arbeider et al. (2020) used a hierarchical model structure for both the base Ricker and Ricker_priorCap models that assumed CU-level productivity parameters were sampled from a common, normal distribution shared by all CUs.
 Using formal model selection criteria (i.e., DIC), Korman et al. (2019) found higher support for the hierarchical structure than when productivity parameters were assumed independent among CUs.
-However, our initial examination of the hierarchical approach applied to the updated data set lead us to select the independent CU approach for our evaluation.
+However, our initial examination of the hierarchical approach applied to the updated data set led us to select the independent CU approach for our evaluation.
 Firstly, we found that LRP estimates were sensitive to the assumed standard deviation on the hyper-distribution prior for the productivity parameter.
 Using the individual model approach removed prior influence on model results.
 Secondly, a logistic regression fit to status estimates obtained using the hierarchical model was unable to converge on a solution in several years between 2015 and 2020, including the most recent year (2020).
 Thirdly, because all CUs had equal amounts of data, the commonly cited benefit of hierarchical models allowing data-poor systems to borrow information from data-rich systems did not apply.
-While future stock recruit analyses for Interior Fraser Coho may wish to re-visit the hierarchical approach to modelling intrinsic productivity, we do not expect our decision to apply an individual modelling approach here will affect our general conclusions.
+While future stock recruitment analyses for Interior Fraser Coho may wish to re-visit the hierarchical approach to modelling intrinsic productivity, we do not expect our decision to apply an individual modelling approach here will affect our general conclusions.
 In preliminary analyses, LRPs were similar between individual and hierarchical modelling approaches.

 The formulations for our two stock recruitment models using the assumption of independent productivity among CUs are described below.